grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 {{< tutorials/step title="Introduction" >}}

-In this tutorial, you'll learn how to use Grafana to set up a monitoring solution for your application.
+In this tutorial, you'll learn how to use Grafana Cloud to set up a monitoring solution for your application.

 In this tutorial, you'll: